flipcoder/gridtop-old/README.md

             - moves the active window in the motion's direction until it collides with another window or display edge
         - *fill*
             - the active window is expanded as far as possible without overlap in the given direction
-    - *actions*
-        - *minimized swap*
+        - *stick*
-            - the active window will be swapped with the next minimized window.
+            - sticks the window to the window in the target direction, so that movement of the parent will reposition this window.
+        - *conceal*
+            - moves active window behind target so that it can be cycled
+        - *cycle*
+            - moves through conceal windows behind active window
     - *motions*
         - By default, motions refer to windows in the specific direction, but I'll add a way to extend these to allow for targeting workspaces and displays similarly.
+        - *self*
+            - operator-specific, much like 'dd' is to 'd' in vim, it usually applies only the current window, and can also be specified by triggering the operator twice.
         - *left*
         - *right*
         - *up*